yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 :white_check_mark: 10.
 What Is Rest API?

-> - Rest API also call Restful API, it'a designing specification, isn't mandatory to use it.
+> - Rest API also call Restful API, it's a designing specification and isn't mandatory to use it.
 The purpose is make api easily to maintain and develop.

 ```
 https://localhost:8080/myweb/getDogs --> GET /rest/api/dogs get dogs